newrelic/helm-charts/charts/newrelic-logging/tests/functional-e2e/README.md

    - `global.hostNetwork: true` enables host network mode for DaemonSet pods
    - Required for certain networking configurations

+## Test Approach and Limitations

+### What These Tests Validate

+These tests validate **configuration propagation** - they verify that Helm values reach the Kubernetes pod specifications correctly.
+The tests:

+- ✅ Deploy the chart using Helm with specific global values
+- ✅ Wait for pod objects to be created in Kubernetes
+- ✅ Inspect pod specifications to verify configuration is present
+- ✅ Validate environment variables, nodeSelectors, tolerations, etc.

+### What These Tests Do NOT Validate

+These tests do NOT validate runtime behavior:

+- ❌ Pods do NOT need to become "Ready" (tests don't wait for readiness)
+- ❌ Fluent Bit does NOT need to actually run
+- ❌ No telemetry validation (data reaching New Relic)
+- ❌ No functional testing of log collection

+### Rationale

+This approach allows fast, lightweight testing of configuration inheritance without requiring:
+- Working container images in the test environment
+- New Relic account credentials
+- Long test execution times (tests complete in ~2-3 minutes vs ~10+ minutes)

+The tests use lightweight test images (or image pull policy `Never`) to speed up execution and reduce dependencies.
+Since we're only validating pod specifications (which Kubernetes populates immediately), we don't need the containers to successfully start.

+**For runtime and telemetry validation**, see the main repository E2E test suite using `newrelic-integration-e2e-action`.

 ## Prerequisites

 ### Required Tools